phact/agentsitter/README.md

 Stunnel started.
 Open the dashboard in your browser? [y/N]: n
 Skipped: Open the dashboard in your browser
-Open the token URL? [y/N]: n
+Open the token URL? [y/N]: y
-Skipped: Open the token URL
+Obtain your API token at: https://www.agentsitter.ai/token/new Paste your AgentSitter API token: ghu_...
+AGENTSITTER_TOKEN set in current session
+Added AGENTSITTER_TOKEN to ~/.bashrc to set env var run: export AGENTSITTER_TOKEN="ghu_..."
 ```

+Remember to set up your env var or start a new shell before moving on to the next step.

-`sittr status` should show the certs installed and tunnel started, run:
+`sittr status` should show the certs installed, tunnel started, and token setup, run:

     uvx sittr status